Kartik-ai2/Waffer-Fault-Detection/README.md

 #### Problem Statement:

-    Wafer (In electronics), also called a slice or substrate, is a thin slice of semiconductor, such as a crystalline silicon (c-Si), used for fabricationof integrated circuits and in photovoltaics, to manufacture solar cells.
+    Wafer (In electronics) is a thin slice of semiconductor, such as a crystalline silicon (c-Si), used for fabricationof integrated circuits and in photovoltaics, to manufacture solar cells.

     The inputs of various sensors for different wafers have been provided.
-    The goal is to build a machine learning model which predicts whether a wafer needs to be replaced or not (i.e whether it is working or not) nased on the inputs from various sensors.
+    The goal is to build a machine learning model which predicts whether a wafer needs to be replaced or not (i.e whether it is working or not) based on the inputs from various sensors.
     There are two classes: +1 and -1.
     +1: Means that the wafer is in a working condition and it doesn't need to be replaced.
     -1: Means that the wafer is faulty and it needa to be replaced.

 #### Data Description

-    The client will send data in multiple sets of files in batches at a given location.
+    I have got data in multiple sets  of files in batches at a given location.
     Data will contain Wafer names and 590 columns of different sensor values for each wafer.
     The last column will have the "Good/Bad" value for each wafer.

-    Apart from training files, we laso require a "schema" file from the client, which contain all the relevant information about the training files such as:
+    Apart from training files, we also  require a "schema" file to validate the file, which contain all the relevant information about the training files such as:

     Name of the files, Length of Date value in FileName, Length of Time value in FileName, NUmber of Columnns,